SheetJS/j/README.md

-## Using J for diffing XLS/XLSB/XLSM/XLSX files
+## Using J for diffing spreadsheet files

-Using git textconv, you can use `J` to generate more meaningful diffs!
+Using `git textconv`, you can use `J` to generate more meaningful diffs!

 One-time configuration (`misc/gitdiff.sh`):